Health & Safety Procedures

 - Complete the COVID-19 Affirmation when you purchase your daily admission online.
 During your purchase, you will be asked to provide your contact information including an email address.
 This information will only be used in the event that contact tracing is necessary and will not be used for marketing purposes.

-- In accordance with the CDC’s recommendations, face coverings are required during your visit.
+- In accordance with the federal mandate and the CDC’s recommendations, face coverings are required during your visit.
 Face coverings should fit snugly, covering both your mouth and nose.
 Please wear a face covering while at the visitor complex, except while eating.
 If needed, face coverings will be available for purchase at the front entrance.

 - Maintain physical spacing, follow the directions of signage, floor markers and crewmembers.